Distances between operators acting on different Hilbert spaces: Spectra and crude multiplicity functions

 In this section, we fix some notation and collect facts used later for our arguments; namely the concept of Hausdorff distance, crude multiplicity functions, unitary distance and its relation with the spectrum.
+We start with some general notation.